Foamy Urine: What's Normal, What's Not

 What Causes Foamy Urine

-Foamy urine is a sign of protein in the urine, which is not normal.
-“Kidneys filter the protein, but should keep it in the body,” explains Dr. Ghossein.
-If kidneys are releasing protein into the urine, they are not working properly.
-This could be caused by a number of diseases that directly impact the kidneys, such as lupus or diabetes, but can also be a symptom of a medical issue affecting other systems in your body.
+Proteinuria can be caused by a number of diseases that directly impact your kidneys, such as lupus or diabetes, but it can also be a symptom of a medical issue affecting other systems in your body.

-If you notice foam in your urine, Dr. Ghossein says you should call your primary care physician.
+If you notice foam in your urine, Dr. Ghossein says you should talk with your primary care physician.
 A simple urine test can confirm if you have protein in your urine, and how much.
-Based on these test results, your medical history and a thorough exam, your physician may send you to a specialist for further testing and care, she says.
+Based on these test results, your medical history and a thorough exam, your physician may send you to a specialist, like a nephrologist, for further testing and care.

-It is important to note that foamy urine, when accompanied by swollen legs and swelling around the eyes, can indicate a serious medical condition, says Dr. Ghossein.
+“It’s important to note that foamy urine, when accompanied by swollen legs and swelling or puffiness around the eyes can indicate serious kidney disease,” says Dr. Ghossein.
+Your physician may refer to the swelling as edema.
 If you have all three of these symptoms, you should seek medical care right away.